DSPIP Developer Documentation

 Protocol Flow

-The DSPIP protocol consists of these steps:
+The DSPIP shipping protocol consists of these steps:

 1. Payload Creation